 In addition, candidates (and customers) often search multiple sites to find as much relevant information as possible about your company during the decision-making process.
 Learning more about the leader(s) can help make a positive impression.

-The example below is an interaction between Brent and a Product Leader.
 There could be a direct impact on this particular candidate’s thought process.
 And there can also be an impact on other candidates reading it because of Brent’s responsiveness and transparency.

 Bringing hiring managers closer to the recruiting process is like utopia for Talent Acquisition teams.
 Technologies like Twitter and mobile make it possible to make a big impact with a small investment of time.
 That’s critical for hiring managers because they don’t have much time to spare.

 However, you have to know you’re going to get wild cards when taking to Twitter.
 You’re going to hear from folks who may not agree with you, or folks who just want to have a little fun with your take.
 How you handle the wild cards is what’s most important.
 Reality can definitely be leveraged into a positive impact, even if it doesn’t appear so on the surface.

 I reached out to Brent directly to get his take on how this has worked.
 Here’s what he had to say:

 - Why did you decide to take to Twitter?
 “Twitter has a connected, intelligent, and technologically savvy audience.
 We wanted to expand our reach as we’re hiring as quickly as we can in a competitive environment”

 - How much time has it taken out of your daily/weekly routine?
 “Not much.
 Twitter has been great at helping us setup the campaign and responding to posts only takes a few minutes a day.
 It’s probably a total of 3-4 hours/week”